brownlegion/testfleet/README.md

 ```
 $ git push resin master
 ```
 It should take a few minutes for the code to push.
-Once the code has pushed the `scan.sh` script will enable the onboard Bluetooth, you should see this in your logs:
+Once the code has pushed the `scan.sh` script will enable the on-board Bluetooth, you should see this in your logs:

 ![Alt text](logs.png?raw=true "Logs")